Jukati18/Socket-Project/README.md

 Connect to server:

-- FTP> connect ftp.example.com 21.
+- ftp> connect ftp.example.com 21.

 - if successful: Connected to ftp.example.com (Not logged in yet).